 To stay on the safe side, stick to dating apps when looking for romance.
 The same applies to friendships: Don't accept connection requests from people you don't know personally or have no connections with.
 If someone claims to be a “good friend of a friend,” call the mentioned person to confirm the story; and never ever act upon urgent requests for money or other forms of support, especially if they come from people you've never met.

-If you wish to stay on the safe side — remember — LinkedIn uses various domains that may look suspicious e.g. [email protected] or [email protected]; however, the platform does not offer a phone number for customer service or — in any case — ask for your password or computer access.
+If you wish to stay on the safe side, remember that LinkedIn uses various domains that may look suspicious e.g. [email protected] or [email protected].
+However, the platform does not offer a phone number for customer service and will never ask for your password or computer access.

 LinkedIn is a natural habitat for both: recruiters and B2B marketers.
 It's also a place where lead generation scams flourish, aimed at either gathering sensitive information to further exploit or sell marketers low-quality, often fake leads.